 Today’s electrode arrays all provide more than enough channels for excellent speech recognition.
 Music appreciation likely benefits from more pitch cues.

 The implant that controls the electrodes has a certain number of channels.
 Advanced Bionics’ 16 channels and Cochlear’s 22 channels each drive one electrode.
 For MED-EL, each of the 12 channels may drive one or two electrodes.
 The MED-EL FLEX arrays have single electrodes rather than pairs of electrodes near the tip, to minimize the diameter of the array in the narrowest part of the cochlea.

-Advanced Bionics implants have 16 electrodes, and each one has its own current source (or pair of current sources, depending on how you count them).
+Advanced Bionics implants have 16 electrodes, and each one has its own current source (or pair of current sources, if the positive and negative sources are counted separately).
 It is tempting to say that the implant has 16 channels.